 - The use of commercial, high-power bandpass filters such as "Dunestar" (tm).
 These are fairly broad, bandpass filters that cover (more or less) an entire amateur band.
 These do a decent job of knocking down out-of-band energy on both receive and transmit, but they can be quite expensive to implement - particularly if you have a set of these at each station!
 As with the notch filters, they must be changed when you change bands!

 A notable exception to this seems to be rigs with tube finals.
-This isn't too surprising as the Pi network output of these rigs is inherently narrowband - as is often the preselector/driver - so they are practically incapable of producing broadband noise!
+This isn't too surprising as the Pi network output of these rigs is inherently narrowband - as is often the preselector/driver - so they are practically incapable of producing broadband noise that extends outside the currently-operating band!
 Because of the receiver's preselector front end that these same radios typically have, they also seem practically immune to QRM from operation on other amateur bands as well!

 Certain radios are banned from our field day site!